 Complete the day at the museum with a hearty snack and a fantastic panorama view of the Ammergauer and Appenzeller mountains.
-If you want to bring home a souvenir, you should visit the museums shop and the alpine dairy.
+If you want to bring home a souvenir, you should visit the museum shop and the alpine dairy.

-- Guided tours with different subjects like dairy farming; life and work of the farmers in the Allgäu alps; forest and wood management
+Guided tours with different subjects like dairy farming; life and work of the farmers in the Allgäu alps; forest and wood management

-- Activities to join in: From milk to butter, making cheese for domestic use, cuisine from Allgäu, bread baking in the woodstove, felting, edible wild and garden herbs
+Activities to join in: From milk to butter, making cheese for domestic use, cuisine from Allgäu, bread baking in the woodstove, felting, edible wild and garden herbs.